WJRR: Alternative rock (2002–2011)

-Return to active rock (2011-present)
+Return to active rock (2011–present)

 In 2011, the station was added to the Nielsen BDS active rock panel, but WJRR still marketed itself as alternative rock.
 By August 2011, following the flip of Cox Radio's longtime classic rock station WHTQ to talk as WDBO-FM, WJRR completed the move to active rock.
 In addition, the station began adding more classic rock artists such as Led Zeppelin, Kiss & Def Leppard to its playlist, as is the trend in active rock radio.

 The WJRR HD2 subchannel formerly broadcast the iHeartRadio "Classic Rock" station, but it switched in March 2011 to Old School Alternative "Channel X".
-As of May 5, 2012, its HD2 subchannel switched to a simulcast of WYGM.
-Its HD3 subchannel carries an alternative rock format known as "Alt 101.1 HD3".
+As of May 5, 2012, its HD2 subchannel switched to a simulcast of WYGM, which currently feeds an FM analog translator.
+Its HD3 subchannel carried an alternative rock format known as "Alt 101.1 HD3" from September 2016 until July 2024, when it was quietly discontinued and shut off.
+The final song played on “ALT 101.1 HD3” was “Dirty Little Secret” by The All-American Rejects on July 9, 2024, at 9:24 AM E.T.
+With the flip of former sister station WQMP (now WJHM) from alternative rock as “FM 101.9” to classic hip-hop as “102 JAMZ”, WJRR became the last remaining rock station in the market that played current music.
+As a result, the station began to expand its playlist.

 Past DJs

 Alumni include Ron & Ron, Buckethead, Crash, Larry the Cable Guy, Mark Samansky, Sideshow Dan, Dick Sheetz, Fish, Just Plain Mark, Dickerman.